 Causes of Male Infertility

-Generally, a certain number of health issues and medical treatments are the actual causes of male infertility.
-In the following, the most common causes of this disease are mentioned:
+Generally, many health issues and medical treatments are the actual causes of male infertility.
+In the following the most common causes of this disease are mentioned:

 - Ejaculation issues